-Economics is the perfect subject for humanities students wishing to demonstrate and maintain their maths skills and for maths and science students that wish to develop their essay writing skills.
+There is always a significant economic context to current affairs and historical events both here in the UK and worldwide.
+Therefore, Economics complements many other A level subject choices whether that be the humanities, languages or science.
 You'll be required to analyse and interpret data, but also to present logical, coherent arguments concerning economic policy at an individual and governmental level.
 You will leave the course a more rounded, worldly person, with a deep understanding of human behaviour in a world of scarcity.